matthewfieger/matthewfieger.github.io/_posts/2014-06-13-pub-sub-in-meteor.markdown

 	// On the client
 	Meteor.subscribe('videos', {'projectId': Session.get("currentProject"), 'video_id': param})

-This pattern individually adds records to publish to the client.
-It publishes one of each of a specific type of record:
+This pattern individually adds documents to publish to the client.
+It publishes one of each of a specific type of document:

 	Meteor.publish('videosThumbnails', function () {
 		var self = this